Are you financially prepared if an accident happens to you?

 The AIA Trust Group AD&D Plan offers AIA members an easy and affordable way to help provide their loved ones with up $150,000 in accident benefits if you die or are seriously injured in a covered accident.
 This makes this plan an ideal complement to existing life or other accident insurance coverage you may already have.

 As an AIA member under age 60, you’re guaranteed acceptance.
 No physical exam or health questions are required.
-You must be a resident of the U.S. (except for FL, NC, VT, WA, and territories) or Puerto Rico.
+You must be a resident of the U.S. (except for FL, NC, NV, VT, WA, and territories) or Puerto Rico.

 Offers Choice of Benefit Amounts

 You can select from among three benefit options: $50,000, $100,000, or $150,000 based on your needs and budget.